 Read & Publish agreements are available to library consortia worldwide.

 Pricing for standard Read & Publish agreements is calculated on the basis of the number of institutions within the consortium that wish to participate and their historic publishing and subscription spend.

 We have signed Read & Publish agreements with three national library consortia – IReL (Ireland), Jisc (UK) and MALMAD (Israel).
 We have also signed a Read & Publish agreement with the Max Planck Digital Library which has been tailored to meet the needs of a research-intensive institution with a large network of institutes.

 Matthew Freeman, Chairman of The Company of Biologists and Head of the Dunn School of Pathology, University of Oxford, said:

-We are thrilled to sign our first Read & Publish agreements with Jisc, MALMAD and IReL.
-As a small not-for-profit publisher, this important new initiative strengthens our support for the biological community and represents an important step in our Open Access journey.
+We are thrilled to have signed Read & Publish agreements with IReL, Jisc, MALMAD and, most recently, the Max Planck Digital Library.
+As a small not-for-profit publisher, this important initiative strengthens our support for the biological community and represents an important step in our Open Access journey.

 Kathryn Spiller, Jisc Licensing Manager, said: